Terror Unleashed

 Inside China, however, where state-run media was saturated with programs accusing the Falun Gong teachings of causing the tragedy, the incident became a key tool for Chinese authorities to bend public opinion against Falun Gong.

-January 23 • After investigators and journalists analyzed the footage, made voice and visual comparisons, and also interviewed neighbors of these “self-immolators” in China, they concluded the incident was staged by the Jiang’s regime to discredit Falun Gong.
+January 23 • After investigators and journalists analyzed the footage, made voice and visual comparisons, and interviewed neighbors of these “self-immolators” in China, they concluded the incident was staged by Jiang’s regime to discredit Falun Gong.

 School children are not spared • Elementary school textbook from mainland China, Thoughts and Moral Education, by People’s Education House, has used the staged Tiananmen “self-immolation” incident to incite children to hate Falun Gong.